jones58/personal-knowledge-wiki/CSS/CSS Frameworks/Tailwind/tailwind-notes.md

 - using prettier with tailwind will automatically organise the class list for us.

+- scroll-mt-20 - scroll margin helps set scrolling to id location properly.

+## Some vs code tips:

+- cmd + / to comment something out when it's selected - toggle.
+- cmd d when selecting to select other instances of it
 - shift alt down arrow to copy current element down one line.
 Might have to select text if need to copy multiple lines.
 - press cmd j in vs code to hide show terminal
 - press up down arrow keys to scroll through previous commands
 - press alt z to wrap code - can be useful to see stuff when on split screen.

-Resources:
+## Resources:

 - Colours in Tailwind CSS: https://tailwindcss.com/docs/customizing-colors
 - Tailwind docs: https://tailwindcss.com/